Carvel (franchise)

-Carvel is an American ice cream franchise owned by Focus Brands.
+Carvel is an American ice cream franchise owned by GoTo Foods (formerly Focus Brands).
 Carvel is best known for its soft-serve ice cream and ice cream cakes, which feature a layer of distinctive "crunchies".
 It also sells a variety of novelty ice cream bars and ice cream sandwiches.
 Its slogan is "America's Freshest Ice Cream".

-Carvel operates a chain of 320 ice cream outlets, mostly concentrated in the Northeast United States and Florida.
-It has locations across 19 states and Puerto Rico, located in high-traffic areas such as airports, malls, and sports arenas.
+Carvel operates a chain of ice cream outlets spread across 16 states and Puerto Rico.
+Mainly concentrated in the Northeast United States and Florida, its stores are primarily located in high-traffic areas such as airports, malls, and sports arenas.
 The company also sells ice cream cakes in more than 8,500 supermarkets.

 Since 2001, the corporation has been owned by Roark Capital Group and operated as part of Focus Brands.
-As of 2020, the Carvel corporate website reports "more than 400 franchise and foodservice locations in more than 20 states and over 10 countries."
+As of 2025, the company reports having 326 locations in 16 states and eight countries.

 Novelty ice creams

-Carvel popularized various novelty ice cream items, such as the "Flying Saucer", a circular ice cream sandwich, the "Icy Wycy", a paper cone of sherbet on a stick, "Brown Bonnet" and "Cherry Bonnet," frozen vanilla ice cream on a sugar cone dipped in a sweet, waxy confection, the "Tortoni", a cup of vanilla ice cream covered with toasted coconut and topped with a maraschino cherry, and the "Lollapalooza", cylindrical ice cream on a stick covered with colored sprinkles, as well as the "Mamapalooza" and "Papapalooza".
+Carvel popularized various novelty ice cream items, such as the "Flying Saucer", a circular ice cream sandwich; the "Icy Wycy", a paper cone of sherbet on a stick; "Brown Bonnet" and "Cherry Bonnet", frozen vanilla ice cream on a sugar cone dipped in a sweet, waxy confection; the "Tortoni", a cup of vanilla ice cream covered with toasted coconut and topped with a maraschino cherry; and the "Lollapalooza", cylindrical ice cream on a stick covered with colored sprinkles, as well as the "Mamapalooza" and "Papapalooza".